 - Transplant existing landscape plants before the new spring growth begins.
 Do not trim to thin the plants.
 The idea that it compensates for root loss is nonsense.

 - Divide and transplant crowded summer and fall-blooming perennials such as daisies, coneflowers, hardy hibiscus, asters, mums and salvias.

 - All planting areas and turf with a natural-organic fertilizer at approximately twenty pounds per thousand square feet.
 If the soil is already healthy, the rate can be reduced to ten pounds per thousand square feet.
 For preemergent weed control, apply corn gluten meal at twenty pounds per thousand square feet.
-It has to be applied before the weed seed germinate.
+It has to be applied before the weed seeds germinate.